stevemullerworth/lfric_core/infrastructure/documentation/buildsystem.rst

 When ``make test-suite`` is used a number of instances of Rose Stem will be launched.
-The environment variable ``TEST_SUITE_TARGETS`` holds a space separated list of the platform identifiers.
+The environment variable ``TEST_SUITE_TARGETS`` holds a space separated list of platform identifiers.
 These identify the targets to be used for test suite runs.

 Configurations are held in ``rose-stem/opt``.
 Each filename has the form